Math Books for Children

 At the youngest levels, we challenge children with three volumes of Logic-Math Exercises for Children.
 The Awesum Alex series, written by Dr. Rachel McAnallen and Carol Ann Williams, is for mathematically curious children in the early years of elementary school.
 Bill McCandliss and Dr. Albert Watson produced the Problemoids set of math books for upper elementary students; these books seek to develop children’s problem-solving strategies.
 Educational Play: Math is designed to provide a series of games for families to play to encourage children to think of math as a fun challenge rather than a tedious worksheet chore.

 As they arrive in middle school, children will enjoy Robert Black’s Mathematical Nights series, which cleverly weaves math problems into a series of novels about a seventh-grade girl who finds herself tasked with answering mathematically-based questions for a group of strange, paranormal creatures.
 And then there are the devilishly clever Math Verses with Twists (in four volumes) to challenge students to think creatively about math problems.
-At this level we also offer Chi Square, Pie Charts, and Me to introduce students to the world of statistical analysis.

 As a special offering, Robert Black’s novel Night of the Paranormal Patterns, the first book in the Mathematical Nights series, is available as a series of dyslexia-friendly books that incorporates several special features to make it accessible to children with reading difficulties.
 The Night of the Paranormal Patterns Dyslexia Pack is part of the Lennie Miller Dyslexia Series.